yairm210/Unciv/Uniques.md

 This indicates a text comprised of specific stats and is slightly more complex.

-Each stats is comprised of several stat changes, each in the form of "+{amount} {stat}", where 'stat' is one of the size major stats mentioned above.
+Each stats is comprised of several stat changes, each in the form of "+{amount} {stat}", where 'stat' is one of the seven major stats mentioned above.
 For example: "+1 Science".

 These can be strung together with ", " between them, for example: "+2 Production, +3 Food".

 A full example would be, for the "[stats] from every [buildingName]" unique:

-"[+1 Culture, +1 Gold] from every [Baracks]"
+"[+1 Culture, +1 Gold] from every [Barracks]"

 #### tileFilter

 TileFilters are split up into two parts: terrainFilters and improvementFilters.
-TerrainFilters only check if the tile itself has certain charactaristics, while the improvementFilters only checks the improvement on a tile.
+TerrainFilters only check if the tile itself has certain characteristics, while the improvementFilters only checks the improvement on a tile.
 Using the tileFilter itself will check both of these.

 terrainFilters allow us to specify tiles according to a number of different aspects:

+- A filter names a specific json attribute (by name):
     - Base terrain
     - Terrain features
     - Base terrain uniques
     - Terrain feature uniques
     - Resource
+    - Natural wonder
+- Or the filter is a constant string choosing a derived test:
+    - "All"
     - "Water", "Land"
+    - "Coastal" (at least one direct neighbor is a coast)
-- "River" (as in all 'river on tile' contexts, it means 'adjacent to a river on at least on side')
+    - "River" (as in all 'river on tile' contexts, it means 'adjacent to a river on at least one side')
-- Natural wonder
+    - "Open terrain", "Rough terrain" (note all terrain not having the rough unique is counted as open)
     - "Friendly Land" - land belonging to you, or other civs with open borders to you
     - "Foreign Land" - any land that isn't friendly land
+    - "Water resource", "Strategic resource", "Luxury resource", "Bonus resource"
+    - "Natural Wonder" (as opposed to above which means testing for a specific Natural Wonder by name, this tests for any of them)

+Please note all of these are _case-sensitive_.

+Also note: Resource filters depend on whether a viewing civ is known in the context where the filter runs.
+Water and specific tests require a viewing civ, and if the resource needs a tech to be visible, that tech to be researched by the viewing civ.
+The other resource category tests can succeed without a known viewing civ only for resources not requiring any tech.
+So - test your mod!

 So for instance, the unique "[stats] from [tileFilter] tiles [cityFilter]" can match several cases:
 - "[+2 Food] from [Lakes] tiles [in this city]"